 Pros and Cons of Each Security Camera Cable

 - Data Integrity: The structure of the cables allows power transmission.
-There is no interference and video transmission.
+There is no interference or video transmission.

-- Simple to Operate: Since the data and power transmit in one cable itself, the setup process is simple.
+- Simple to Operate: Since the data and power transmit in one cable, the setup process is simple.

-- Complicated: One can face difficulties while handling of these units.
+- Complicated: One can face difficulties while handling these units.

-The network cables are a more preferred option compared to others.
+Network cables are a preferred option compared to others.

-- Cheap: Network cables are a cheaper option than other cables in the market.
+- Cheap: Network cables are cheaper than other cables in the market.

 - Easy to install: Network cables are easy to install.
 A non-IT person can even install them.
 The installation does not need any special tools.